Anon-Planet/thgtoa/guide.md

 **Now, as part of any process above, if you want to convert BTC back to Monero**, we recommend not using a swapping service but instead recommend using the new Monero Atomic Swap Tool: <https://unstoppableswap.net/>.
 This will prevent unnecessary fees and intermediates when using a commercial swapping service.
 The website is self-explanatory with detailed instructions for all OSes.

-# Appendix A1: Recommended VPS hosting providers
+# Appendix A1: Recommended VPS hosting providers:

 We will only recommend providers that accept Monero as payment and here is my personal shortlist: